 The Comfort Plus S.I. (and comparable mattresses from other manufacturers) is for riders who seriously value a comfortable night’s sleep, and don’t mind carrying a little extra weight to get it.

-- Buy the Sea To Summit Comfort Plus S.I. in the USA from Backcountry.com or Moosejaw.
+Buy the Sea To Summit Comfort Plus S.I. in Canada from MEC.

 Once you’ve chosen your mat, there are a few clever ways to get the most out of it while cycle touring or bikepacking.

 These are tips that take most people time and experience to discover, but I’ve listed a few here so you can leapfrog the learning process: